St. Stephen's Episcopal Church

 Stephen's name means "crown," and he was the first disciple of Jesus to receive the martyr's crown.
 Stephen was a deacon in the early Christian Church.
 The apostles had found that they needed helpers to look after the care of the widows and the poor, so they ordained seven deacons, and Stephen is the most famous of these.

-St. Stephen and he spoke with such wisdom and grace that many of his hearers became followers of Jesus.
+God worked many miracles through Stephen, and he spoke with such wisdom and grace that many of his hearers became followers of Jesus.
 The enemies of the Church of Jesus were furious to see how successful Stephen's preaching was.
-At last, they laid a plot for him.
-They could not answer his wise argument, so they got men to lie about him, saying that he had spoken sinfully against God.
-St. Stephen faced that great assembly of enemies without fear.
+They got men to lie about him, saying that he had spoken sinfully against God.
+Stephen faced that great assembly of enemies without fear.
 In fact, the Holy Bible says that his face looked like the face of an angel.

-God had promised to send.
+Stephen spoke about Jesus, showing that He is the Savior God had promised to send.
 He scolded his enemies for not having believed in Jesus.
 At that, they rose up in great anger and shouted at him.
 But Stephen looked up to Heaven and said that he saw the heavens opening and Jesus standing at the right hand of God.

-St. Stephen outside the city of Jerusalem and stoned him to death.
-The saint prayed, "Lord Jesus, receive my spirit!"
+His hearers plugged their ears and refused to listen to another word.
+They dragged Stephen outside the city of Jerusalem and stoned him to death.
+Stephen prayed, "Lord Jesus, receive my spirit!"
 Then he fell to his knees and begged God not to punish his enemies for killing him.

-martyr went to his heavenly reward.
-His feast day is December 26th.
+After such an expression of love, the holy martyr went to his heavenly reward.
+The feast day of St. Stephen is December 26th.

 Proudly powered by Weebly